 Additional organizations who took part in Bridgeport’s East Side Farm Stand Celebration included Cooking Matters, Get Healthy Connecticut, Bridgeport Neighborhood Trust, Cook & Grow and New England Conservation Services.

 The East Side Farm Stand is located at 752 East Main Street, at the corner of East Main Street and Crescent Avenue.
 It is run as a collaborative effort between Wholesome Wave and the Department of Health and Social Services.
-For more information contact [email protected]
+For more information [email protected]

 Support for this program is provided by United Way of Coastal Fairfield County and the Connecticut Department of Agriculture.